Mount Hay (New South Wales)

-Mount Hay, a mountain that is part of the Mt Hay Range of the Blue Mountains Range which is a spur off the Great Dividing Range, is located in the Blue Mountains National Park, New South Wales, Australia.
+Mount Hay is a mountain that is part of the Mt Hay Range of the Blue Mountains Range which is a spur off the Great Dividing Range, is located in the Blue Mountains National Park, New South Wales, Australia.
 It is located approximately 100 km west of Sydney and 10 km north of the nearest town, Wentworth Falls.
 Mount Hay is approximately 944 m AMSL and is one of several basalt caps located within the UNESCO World Heritage Greater Blue Mountains Area.

 Description

 Mount Hay has a dome-like shape at the summit and it can be found on the southern escarpment of the Grose Valley, one of the main valleys of the Blue Mountains.
 There is a walking track that goes to the top of the mountain, but the initial approach is via the Mount Hay Road, which branches off from the Great Western Highway at the town of Leura.
 The road, which is unsealed and fairly rough, winds generally north-east for 14 km or so and terminates at the Mount Hay picnic area.
 The latter is extremely basic, with an unreliable water tank, a stone fireplace and enough room for one tent at a pinch.

 From the picnic area, a track goes to the mountain, which is just over a kilometre away.
 There are good views of the Grose Valley as the track approaches the mountain, but the views disappear as the track gets higher up.
 At the top, there is a trigonometric station, but there are no views because of the timber.
 The top of the mountain is 944 m above sea level.